Last Updated on

 Overall, holographic sights are the best choice for someone who wants a high-tech sight that’s always in focus, can work with a broken front lens, and allows for faster target acquisition.
 It’s also the better option for anyone who wants to add further magnification since holographic sights have a one-MOA reticle that doesn’t get larger when it’s magnified.

-In the end, it’s difficult to say that either red dot sights or holographic sights are better.
+In the end, it’s difficult to say which is better for either red dot sights or holographic sights.
 Each is better for particular situations, and they both have certain drawbacks as well.

 Holographic sights are more expensive, bulkier, heavier, and have shorter battery life.
 But they also allow for faster target acquisition, they stay in focus when you look downrange, they can operate with the front lens broken, and some can even perform range-finding duties for you.
 They’re the best choice if you’re adding external modification, or if you want the fastest target acquisition possible.